Are Dogs Allowed on the Eurostar Train?

 Dogs on Eurostar

-Can You Take Dogs on the Eurostar?
+Can You Take Dogs on the Eurostar to London?

 Then again, the prohibition on pets might be due to the Eurostar styling itself as a transport option for business people, who wouldn’t be travelling with their pet dogs.